ANaRobe/Portfolio_One/README.md

 * Responsiveness on iPhone4 resolution had to be fixed.
 - The solution was  burger menu for the navigation ( via media query)
+* Email validation in the contact form had to be fixed.

 ### Deployment